mlcheng/js-janus/README.md

 This comparator is used with observed functions.
 Use it to determine if an observed function is called with specific parameters.

 ### Observing functions
-Inject this function into your test to observe function calls.
+Inject `observe` into your test to observe function calls.
 Syntax is similar to Jasmine's spyOn.

 ```js
 Test('Observed functions', ({ expect, observe }) => {